2014 Cross Cultural Internship Program (CCIP)

 - Manhattan: About 1 hour to 1.15 hours (by subway)

-- New Jersey: About 2 hours (by subway and bus)
+- New Jersey: About 2 hours (by subway and NJ Transsit bus)

 Students and Lou Myers, actor, writer and performance artist.

-CCIP works in tandem with eight partner universities in Asia.
+CCIP only accepts applicants from our partner universities.
+CCIP works in tandem with nine partner universities in Asia.
 Their cooperation makes this program possible.

 - The University of Hong Kong